Nahid6723/Nahid6723/README.md

 ---

-## 📑 Selected Publications
+## 📑 Publications
 - *Study on Field and Numerical Analysis of Karst Collapse as Railway Hazard* – ICE Geotechnical Engineering (2024)
 - *Prediction of Railway Embankment Slope Hydro-Mechanical Properties* – Applied Science (2024)
-- *Comparison of Track Quality Indexes in Beijing–Guangzhou Railway* – Transportation Research Record (2024)
+- *Comparison of Track Quality Indexes in Beijing–Guangzhou Railway* – Transportation Research Record (2025)
 - *Toughness Improvement of Lightweight Concrete Using Fibers & Rubber* – Construction and Building Materials (2024)
 - *Multi-Hazard Mapping for Bangladesh using GIS* – IUBAT Review (2019)